-Rollback scripts are like any other change.
-They need to be tested just like application code so we know they work as designed.
+Rollback scripts need to be tested just like application code so we know they work as designed.

 You will need to carefully test your rollback scripts.
 This includes determining who will test the rollback script, how and when they will be tested.